pnung/BuzzAlerts/README.md

-# BuzzAlert 🐝
+# BuzzAlerts 🐝

 ## Overview
-BuzzAlert is a tool designed to help Georgia Tech students track class availability and receive notifications when a spot opens up.
+BuzzAlerts is a tool designed to help Georgia Tech students track class availability and receive notifications when a spot opens up.
 The tool utilizes web scraping with Selenium to monitor the registration site and sends email alerts when a seat becomes available.

 ## Features
 - Track multiple classes by CRN (Course Reference Number).